HarperDB/documentation/docs/administration/harperdb-studio/manage-databases-browse-data.md

 #### Delete a Table
 Deleting a table is permanent and irreversible.
 Deleting a table removes all data within it.

-1) Select the desired schema from the schemas section.
+1) Select the desired database from the databases section.
 2) Click the minus icon at the top right of the tables section.
 3) Identify the appropriate table to delete and click the red minus sign in the same row.
 4) Click the red check mark to confirm deletion.

 ## Manage Table Data

-The following section assumes you have selected the appropriate table from the schema/table browser.
+The following section assumes you have selected the appropriate table from the database/table browser.